B1ack2un/AstronetTESS/README.md

 Since Bazel can be a bit difficult to install, a brief section is devoted to the installation process for Bazel.

 Bazel can be installed by following the instructions found at the link provided under the Dependencies heading.
-In step 3, install the latest version of Bazel, which is 4.2.2. at the time of writing.
-Next, download the file named "bazel-4.2.2-windows-x86_64.exe," rename it "bazel.exe," and copy it in the Astronet-Triage-master and Astronet-Vetting-
+In step 3, install the latest version of Bazel, which is 5.0.0 at the time of writing by downloading the file named "bazel-5.0.0-windows-x86_64.exe".
+Next, rename it "bazel.exe," and copy the binary file in the Astronet-Triage-master and
+Astronet-Vetting-master folders.

 After step 4, add the path to this file to the PATH variable with the following command:

 ```